data61/gnaf/gnaf-test/README.md

 ## Project Structure

-1. The [Scala](http://scala-lang.org/) command line program `gnaf-test` produces random selections of addresses with user selected characteristics, such as using street or locality aliases, street number prefixes, suffixes or ranges, unit or level numbers, out of order elements (postcode before state) or intentional errors (to test fuzzy matching).
+1. The [Scala](http://scala-lang.org/) command line program `gnaf-test` extracts from the database random selections of addresses with user selected characteristics, such as using street or locality aliases, street number prefixes, suffixes or ranges, unit or level numbers, out of order elements (postcode before state) or intentional errors (to test fuzzy matching).
 It outputs JSON containing the search input as an address string and the correct result as a G-NAF address without aliases or errors.